Cannabis Legalization and Racial Justice: The Impact to Prisoners

 One example of the double standards is the story of Fate Vincent Winslow.
 Fate is a Black man who was arrested in 2008 in Louisiana for selling a twenty dollar bag of weed to an undercover cop.
 Winslow was sentenced to life in prison with no possibility of parole.
 Fate had played middle man for the drug deal by getting the weed from a white dealer.
 He made a five dollar commission from the sale that cost him his life.
 Winslow was homeless at the time and needed the five dollars to buy food.
 The white weed dealer was not arrested.

 Seattle Mayor Jenny Durkan pointed out the bias when she stated that the war on drugs “had implicit racial bias in it.”
-The misdemeanor marijauna convictions impact so many lives of people of color just like Seck, not only in Seattle but also across the country.
-Mayor Durkan knows that the problem needs to be solved and she has taken action by teaming with Seattle City Attorney Pete Holmes in February 2018 to announce the plan to “vacate convictions and dismiss charges for all misdemeanor marijuana possession.”
-You can watch the announcement here.
+The misdemeanor marijauna convictions impact so many lives of people of color, not only in Seattle but also across the country.
+Mayor Durkan knows that the problem needs to be solved and she took action by teaming with Seattle City Attorney Pete Holmes in February 2018 to vacate convictions and dismiss charges for all misdemeanor marijuana possession.

 In 2012, the company behind High Times Magazine filed a historic petition to the federal government to seek clemency for five elderly, nonviolent Cannabis-only offenders serving life without parole.
 The five men are John Knock, Paul Free, William Dekle, Larry Duke, and Charles Cundiff.
 All five elderly men have served at least 15 years in prison for their marijuana dealings.
 The petition argues they have been model prisoners, and do not pose a threat to themselves, others or society, and so should be released.
 Because these men have no chance at parole, clemency from the U.S. President is their only hope of release.
-The non profit organization founded by volunteer Beth Curtis called Life For Pot helped to back this federal petition to free the five men.
+The non-profit organization founded by volunteer Beth Curtis called Life For Pot helped to back this federal petition to free the five men.
 Life For Pot has tracked at least twenty prisoners serving life sentences for Cannabis-only related crimes.
-On March 5th, 2015, Larry Duke was granted an immediate release after serving 26 years in prison.
-No releases have been granted to the other prisoners as of yet.
+As of today, four out of the five men have been released - Larry Duke, John Knock, Paul Free, and Charles Cundiff.